larsks/blog.oddbit.com-posts/2013-03-08-interrupt-driven-gpi.md

+---
+layout: post
-Title: Interrupt driven GPIO with Python
+title: Interrupt driven GPIO with Python
-Date: 2013-03-08
+date: 2013-03-08
-Tags: raspberrypi,hardware
+tags: raspberrypi,hardware
+---

 There are several Python libraries out there for interacting with the [GPIO][] pins on a Raspberry Pi: